 We believe the greatest skill a professional dancer brings to the stage is his or her interpretation of the music.
 Whether performing Romeo and Juliet for an audience of thousands or busking as a tapper for passers-by, a dancer is a person who truly feels and responds to the music, and then uses their body to express their own interpretation.

 At Kindy Dance Time, we allow the children to determine how a piece of music makes them move, acknowledging that there is no right or wrong way to interpret music.
-We use a wide variety of musical styles throughout the programme – from classical to contemporary, folk to popular early childhood favourites – to ensure the children are exposed to all genres.
+We use a wide variety of musical styles throughout the program – from classical to contemporary, folk to popular early childhood favourites – to ensure the children are exposed to all genres.
 We also encourage and nurture improvisation in the older age groups, which further assists in developing a child’s love of dance and music.
 As a teacher, there is no greater joy than seeing a young child expressing themselves, moving freely without hesitation to a piece of music they truly love.

-The physical skills learnt through Kindy Dance Time are valuable skills that enable each child to move confidently into more formal dance training at a later age.
+The physical skills learned through Kindy Dance Time are valuable skills that enable each child to move confidently into more formal dance training at a later age.
 However, through Kindy Dance Time, children also gain skills that they can apply to everyday life.
-Balance, coordination, rhythm, spatial awareness and musical appreciation are just some of the skills they practise each week which can be transferred to many other hobbies – from the eye-hand / eye-foot coordination required for ball sports to the balance required for skiing.
-Over the duration of the programme, the children learn about their bodies, how they can move efficiently and what their body is capable of doing.
-This leads to greater self-awareness and a positive self-esteem, which is invaluable as they head into school and life.
+Balance, coordination, rhythm, spatial awareness and musical appreciation are just some of the skills they practice each week which can be transferred to many other hobbies – from the eye-hand / eye-foot coordination required for ball sports to the balance required for skiing.
+Over the duration of the program, the children learn about their bodies, how they can move efficiently and what their body is capable of doing.
+This leads to greater self-awareness and positive self-esteem, which is invaluable as they head into school and life.

 A Moveable Feast

-Because we believe that we never stop learning, so too the Kindy Dance Time programme is continually updated and refined to ensure the latest research in early childhood development and movement are transferred to our classes.
+Because we believe that we never stop learning, so too the Kindy Dance Time program is continually updated and refined to ensure the latest research in early childhood development and movement are transferred to our classes.
 All of our teachers attend regular workshops and undertake professional development to stay at the top of their profession.
 Often our greatest inspiration comes from the children, who teach us new ways to move every day.